rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 // Wrap os.File with gzip.Reader
 // We can do this beacause new reader expects io.Reader implementation
-// as argument and os.File implements is decompressReader, err := gzip.NewReader(file)
+// as argument and os.File is implementing it decompressReader, err := gzip.NewReader(file)

 c := make([]byte, 10)